wuhjie/lr_benchmarks/README.md

 ## Overview

-This repository groups four existing benchmarks related to **literature retrieval, academic paper search, scholarly discovery, and research-agent evaluation**.
-It is intended as a *benchmark landscape* repository: a place to collect, categorise, and compare adjacent benchmarks, rather than to introduce a new one.
+A curated collection of existing benchmarks related to **literature retrieval, academic paper search, scholarly discovery, and research-agent evaluation**.
+It gathers several adjacent benchmarks into one place and adds a categorisation and comparison layer, so their tasks, inputs, outputs, and evaluation styles can be examined side by side.

-To be explicit:

-- This is **not** a new benchmark.
-- This is **not** the final or direct benchmark for CiteClaw.
-- The four benchmark folders are **fetched copies** of their original repositories / datasets and are treated as upstream snapshots.
-- The added value of this repository is the **categorisation and comparison layer** provided by the top-level documentation files.
+The four benchmark folders are fetched copies of their original repositories / datasets and are kept as upstream snapshots.
+The added value of this repository is the categorisation and comparison provided by the top-level documentation:

-The accompanying documents are:

 - [`benchmark_taxonomy.md`](benchmark_taxonomy.md) — task-type and input/output taxonomy.
 - [`benchmark_comparison.md`](benchmark_comparison.md) — detailed, per-benchmark comparison.
-- [`relation_to_citeclaw.md`](relation_to_citeclaw.md) — how the benchmarks relate to
-  CiteClaw-style literature expansion, and how they fall short of it.

 ## Repository Structure